pexa-mhaddad/auto-merge-with-rulesets/README.md

 ## How It Works

-1. Dependabot is configured to monitor Terraform, npm, and Maven dependencies
+1. **Dependabot Configuration**: Monitors Terraform, npm, and Maven dependencies
-2. A conditional workflow triggers specific validation jobs based on PR labels:
+2. **Conditional Workflow**: Triggers specific validation jobs based on PR labels:
    - `auto_merge_terraform` job for Terraform changes (with 'terraform' label)
    - `auto_merge_npm` job for npm changes (with 'javascript' label)
    - `auto_merge_kotlin` job for Kotlin changes (with 'java' label)
-3. GitHub rulesets enforce specific status checks
+3. **Single Status Check**: A `workflow_status` job serves as the single required status check
-4. Dependabot auto-merge is configured to merge PRs that pass the required checks
+4. **Auto-Merge Process**: Dependabot PRs that pass validation are automatically merged

+## Implementation Details

+### 1. Single Workflow Status Check
+- A single dependabot workflow triggers existing reusable workflows based on PR labels
+- The `workflow_status` job serves as the single required status check named `dependabot-auto-merge`
+- This approach follows the solution described in [GitHub Community Discussion](https://github.com/orgs/community/discussions/12395#discussioncomment-12970019)

-## Ruleset Configuration
+### 2. Ruleset Configuration

-The repository uses two rulesets located in `.github/rulesets/`:
+- Repository uses a ruleset located in `.github/rulesets/dependabot-auto-merge.json`
-- `dependabot-auto-merge.json` - Enforces `dependabot-auto-merge` status check for Dependabot PRs (currently active)
+- Enforces the `dependabot-auto-merge` status check for the main branch
-- `developer-checks.json` - Enforces build, test, and lint status checks for developer PRs (currently disabled)

-Each ruleset is configured to apply to the default branch and includes protection against branch deletion and non-fast-forward updates.
-The dependabot-auto-merge ruleset is currently active, while the developer-checks ruleset is currently disabled.
+- Includes protection against branch deletion and non-fast-forward updates
+- Allows repository maintainers to bypass the required check when necessary

+### 3. Workflow Modifications
+- Ecosystem-specific workflows (npm.yml, kotlin.yml, terraform.yml) contain conditional logic
+- Each workflow includes `if: github.actor != 'dependabot[bot]'` to prevent duplicate runs
+- Workflows are reused through the workflow_call trigger in the conditional workflow

+### 4. Auto-merge Process
+1. Dependabot creates a PR with appropriate labels (javascript, java, or terraform)
+2. The conditional workflow in `.github/workflows/conditional.yml` triggers based on these labels
+3. Specific validation jobs run for the affected ecosystem using reusable workflows
+4. The `workflow_status` job runs as a status check named `dependabot-auto-merge`
+5. If validation passes, the `enable_automerge` job automatically merges the PR

 ## Dependabot Configuration